 Not getting enough sleep?
 You’re not alone, with up to 40% of Australians experiencing inadequate sleep, which includes clinical sleep disorders such as chronic insomnia and sleep apnoea.

-Flinders University’s expansive research team is tackling this complex problem from multiple angles, investigating the many diverse aspects of sleep to design innovative solutions that will have a far-reaching impact on lives – for problem sleepers and snorers, through to their partners who are also impacted by sleep problems such as insomnia, body clock disruption for shift workers and sleep apnoea.
+Flinders University’s research team is tackling this complex problem from multiple angles, investigating the many diverse aspects of sleep to design innovative solutions that will have far-reaching impact on lives – for problem sleepers and snorers, through to their partners who are also impacted by sleep problems such as insomnia, body clock disruption for shift workers and sleep apnoea.

 Flinders stands as a global expert in sleep health, with a team of more than 70 health professionals, researchers and students conducting innovative sleep research to help people get the sleep they need to live a healthy, productive life.